kaipokrandt/pe-dashboard/README.md

 # PE Fund Analytics Dashboard

 if you wish to deploy this yourself, be my guest, I find streamlit very easy to develop in, and deploying is two clicks once you clone the repository to your own github. have fun!
+My deployment is located at pedashboardapp.streamlit.app - make sure to download the sample csv or create your own following the syntax below!

 ## Overview